 Rebates can help homeowners save up to $3,000 on the cost to buy and install an HVAC unit.
 Some HVAC companies offer savings on the more expensive options such as a zone system, and many local energy companies offer discounts or rebates on upgrading or replacing an HVAC system, especially if it’s an energy-efficient option.

-HVAC Unit Replacement Types
+HVAC Unit Replacement Cost by Type

 There are three types of HVAC unit replacement types: change-out, full installation with ductwork, and full installation with add-ons.